bcgov/TheOrgBook/RunningLocal.md

 # Running TheOrgBook Locally on OpenShift

+**NOTE: These scripts do not currently work on a Mac.
+We're working on it...**

 These instructions assume:

 * a moderate to advanced knowledge of OpenShift.
 There are two good PDFs available from Red Hat and O'Reilly on [OpenShift for Developers](https://www.openshift.com/promotions/for-developers.html) and [DevOps with OpenShift](https://www.openshift.com/promotions/devops-with-openshift.html) that should be read and understood first.